rust-embedded/discovery/src/README.md

 - Covering Rustic, low level details.
 We won't be talking about linker scripts, the boot process or how to glue those two into a minimally working Rust program.

-Also I don't intent to port this material to other development boards; this book will make exclusive use of the STM32F3DISCOVERY development board.
+Also I don't intend to port this material to other development boards; this book will make exclusive use of the STM32F3DISCOVERY development board.

 ## Reporting problems